sdesabbata/r-for-geographic-data-science/docs/220-reproducibility.md

 ## Exercise 224.1

-Create a new R project named *Practical_224* as the directory name.
+Create a new R project named e.g. *Practical_224* as the directory name.
 Create an RMarkdown document in RStudio by selecting *File > New File > R Markdown ...* -- this might prompt RStudio to update some packages.
-On the RMarkdown document creation menu, specify "Practical 05" as title and your name as the author, and select *PDF* as default output format.
+On the RMarkdown document creation menu, specify "Practical 224" as title and your name as the author, and select *PDF* as default output format.

 The new document should contain the core document information, as in the example below, plus some additional content that simply explains how RMarkdown works.